 Paradise feels more like a private club than a pub, with many elegant spaces decked out like Georgian drawing rooms.
 Each area feels very different — a brightly lit front bar, a smart dining area, the relaxed upstairs lounge, and a novel little staircases (which can get a bit bottlenecked at busy times).

 The drinks are geared up for wine and cocktail enthusiasts.
 We didn't spot any cask ale pumps, more's the pity.
 Still, a glorious bar in every other respect.

-Last updated December 2017.
+Last updated August 2018.